Hemsagar11/STM32programs/Bluetooth-HC05/readme.md

 ## Sending Data from STM32 to mobile and receiving data from mobile to STM32
-- I have used the *HC-05 Bluetooth Module* for sending instruction from mobile to microcontroller.
+- I have used the *HC-05 Bluetooth Module* for sending instructions from mobile to microcontroller.
 - Download the **Serial Bluetooth Terminal** app for communicating with the *HC-05 module*.
-- More Information regarding the bluetooth module can be found [Here](https://techzeero.com/sensors-modules/bluetooth-module-hc-05/).
+- More Information regarding the Bluetooth module can be found [Here](https://techzeero.com/sensors-modules/bluetooth-module-hc-05/).

 **Board Used:** NUCLEO-F767ZI